deltachat/message-parser/spec.md

 URL parsing allows all valid URLs, no restrictions on schemes, no whitelist is needed, because the format already specifies that it is a link.

+The label can contain basic markdown elements (bold, italics), but no "complex" linkified elements such as hashtags, links and email addresses.

+- parsers that run for a label:
+  - (desktop set): none
+  - (markdown set): bold, italics, underline, code-inline
+- parsers that do not run for a label (just returned as part of Text element):
+  - hashtag, email, link, labeled link, delimited email & link, codeblock, mentions (basically everything clickable)

 ## Ideas For The Future:

 ### `:emoji:`